Only available for students and graduates at Bavarian universities

 Kluge Center at the Library of Congress, Washington DC - Sponsored by the Bavarian State Ministry of Education, Science and the Arts

-The joint scholarship of the Bavarian American Academy of the John W. Kluge Center at the Library of Congress in 2014 is offered with 9000 euros.
+The joint scholarship of the Bavarian American Academy of the John W. Kluge Center at the Library of Congress in 2015 is offered with Euro 9,000.

 The scholarship includes a stay in Washington for 5-6 months, a deskat the John W. Kluge Center, research support by the staff of the center and access to all archives of the Library of Congress.

-2. Harvard University Post-Graduate Research Fellowship Info sheet
+2. Two Harvard University Post-Graduate Research Fellowship Info sheet

 Harvarad University, Cambridge MA - Sponsored by the Harvard Club Munich e.V.

-This research grant includes access to the Harvard library, contacts in Harvard and support in the search for an adequate housing from the BAA.
-The Harvard Club Munich finances the research activities with a grant of Euro 3,000 .
-This grant may be used for either travel expenses or housing.
+The two research grants includes access to the Harvard library, contacts in Harvard, and support in the search for an adequate housing from the BAA.
+The Harvard Club Munich finances the research activities of two fellows with a grant of Euro 3,000.
+The grants may be used for either travel expenses or housing.
 Depending on time of the year , the fellowship is considered for a stay of two to three months in length in the United States.
 A short report on the fellowship is to be handed in afterwards.

 3. Duke University Post-Graduate Research Fellowship Info sheet